The BEST Pasta Salad is an old family recipe that’s a hit at parties, potlucks, or as a zesty side dish with dinner. Full of flavor and punch!

 What You Need to Know:

-- My Grandpa liked this dish made with fettuccini but that can be a difficult cut of pasta to find gluten free.
-Truly you can use whatever pasta you have on hand/your family likes.
+- My Grandpa liked this dish made with fettuccini but you can use whatever pasta you have on hand/your family likes.

 - Cooked gluten free pasta typically does NOT keep well refrigerated overnight.
-That said, plan on making then enjoying this dish on the same day.
+That said, plan on making then enjoying this dish on the same day if making with gluten free pasta.

 - We have traditionally made this side dish with Kraft Zesty Italian Salad Dressing but, since it’s not gluten free, I use my homemade Best Ever Italian Vinaigrette to dress the salad instead.
 SO tangy, SO yummy.
 Easy to make, too!